Polymer in water

 fix mynvt all nvt temp 300 300 100

-Let us also print the end-to-end distance of the PEG, here defined as the distance between the groups topull1 and topull2, as well as the temperature of the system by adding the following lines to input.lammps:
+Let us also print the end-to-end distance of the PEG, here defined as the distance between the groups topull1 and topull2, as well as the temperature of the system and the gyration radius of the molecule [34] by adding the following lines into input.lammps:

 variable mytemp equal temp